2007 AS Roma–Manchester United F.C. conflict

 Manchester United fan hurling a ripped up seat at riot police.

-The 2007 A.S.
-Roma–Manchester United conflict occurred on 4 April 2007 at the Stadio Olimpico during the 2006–07 UEFA Champions League quarter-final match between Roma and Manchester United.
+The 2007 AS Roma–Manchester United conflict occurred on 4 April 2007 at the Stadio Olimpico during the 2006–07 UEFA Champions League quarter-final match between Roma and Manchester United.
 In the conflict, missiles were thrown over a perspex barrier separating the two sets of supporters, which prompted the Italian riot police to enter and attempt to subdue the hostile crowd.
 The incident has been controversial, as the police and team supporters on both sides view the causes of and reactions to the melee differently.

 Incidents in Rome

 Before the match began, riot police positioned themselves only on the Manchester United side of the perspex barrier between the fans.
 After Roma scored their first goal, their fans were allegedly throwing missiles over the barrier into the Manchester United fans.
 After this, reports claim that a section of Manchester United fans pushed around the Stadio Olimpico ground stewards; as a result of this the riot police moved in to gain control of the United crowd.

 The following police action has resulted in Manchester United accusing the Italian police of "hand[ing] out indiscriminate beatings to United supporters" and encouraged witnesses to contact them.
 Many Manchester United supporters and the Independent Manchester United Supporters Association have also claimed the police response was disproportionate and indiscriminate, and that they had targeted the Manchester United supporters.
 Eleven Manchester United supporters and two Roma supporters were taken to hospital following the violence.
 UEFA have launched an investigation and Home Office Minister Vernon Coaker has said that answers were needed into whether or not Italian police had been brutal.

 Amnesty International has also backed calls for an inquiry.
 Achille Serra, head of Rome Police, said the police action was a 'justified response', and said there would be no inquiry unless there were evidence of any alleged police brutality.
 Italian Football Federation President Giancarlo Abete has also defended the policemen on duty at the ground.
 Psychologist Clifford Stott attended the match and was critical of the Italian police, adding "One way of looking at it is that the Italian fans use violence against English fans to provoke the police to have a go at them."